LAND OF THE GIANTS

 - Drotsky’s Caves (Gcwihaba Caves) — once a sacred place where local tribes would hide their treasures from European land invaders.

-- Chobe National Park – home to the largest herds of elephants and is known as the land of the Giants.
+- Chobe National Park – home to the largest herds of elephants and we know it as the land of the Giants.
 Good safari opportunity to see lions, cheetahs, leopards, monkeys and various species of antelope.

-- Moremi and Kgalagadi Transfrontier parks offer to view big herds of wildebeest, springbok, hartebeest and eland and they are usually followed by predators such as lions, leopard, cheetah, wild dog, and hyena.
+- In Moremi and Kgalagadi Transfrontier parks we can view big herds of wildebeest, springbok, hartebeest, and eland.
+Usually, the predators, such as lions, leopard, cheetah, wild dog, and hyena, are following them.

-Botswana is certainly not as diverse or densely populated as Europe, however, it is full of its own charm.
+Botswana is certainly not as diverse or densely populated as Europe.
+But it is full of its own charm that we absolutely love.

 - Tswana — the mother tongue of 80% of the locals, contain unusual clicking sounds.
 The people who speak it click their tongue like birds.

-- Bushmen who are heavy smokers, smoke leaves from a “sheep tongue” plant, mixed with the honey of wild bees and not tobacco.
+- Bushmen are, usually, heavy smokers, they smoke leaves from a “sheep tongue” plant, mixed with the honey of wild bees and not tobacco.
 There is no nicotine in this mixture.

 - With smaller more bespoke travel to ensure sustainability, demand often surpasses supply so be sure to look into booking your adventure well in advance.